 Since Russia’s full-scale invasion of Ukraine, China has become economically indispensable to Moscow.
 This holds for both imports and exports.
 Let’s first look at China’s exports to Russia:

 Following Russia’s full-scale invasion of Ukraine, Chinese exports to Russia soared, rising by over 70% between 2021 and 2024.
 The 2025 data only refers to the first half of the year.
 The surge is especially pronounced in strategic sectors such as machinery and electrical equipment.
 This stands in sharp contrast to China’s behaviour after Russia’s illegal annexation of Crimea in 2014, when trade between China and Russia declined.
 Granted, both periods are not exactly comparable.
 In 2014, Russia was not subject to harsh sanctions and Moscow’s aggression was not at the scale of 2024.
 However, the fact that trade declined after 2014 contrasts sharply with the deepening of economic ties after 2022.

-In the same period, Russia has served as an important destination for Chinese exports, particularly as European companies exited the market, leaving supply gaps across sectors.
+One reason for the rise in Chinese exports to Russia is the exit of many European companies leaving supply gaps across sectors.
 The automotive industry is a striking example, with Chinese manufacturers rapidly expanding into the vacuum left by Western firms, as Chinese car exports to Russia in 2024 were 971% higher than in 2021.

 However, this growing reliance is not without frictions.
 China's overcapacity in sectors like manufacturing is putting downward pressure on Russian industry.
 In response, Russia has applied de facto tariffs on Chinese-manufactured vehicles, a move that led to a marked and sustained decline in Chinese vehicle exports to Russia throughout 2025.